testcontainers/workshop-go/step-10-e2e-tests-with-real-dependencies.md

 1. the `e2e` build tag is passed to the Go toolchain (e.g. `-tags e2e`) in the Makefile goal, so the code in the `internal/app/dev_dependencies.go` file is added to this test execution.
 2. both tests for the endpoints (`GET /ratings` and `POST /ratings`) are now passing because the endpoints are returning a `200` instead of a `500`: the dependencies are started, and the endpoints are not returning an error.
+3. the containers for the dependencies are removed after the tests are executed, thanks to [Ryuk](https://github.com/testcontainers/moby-ryuk), the resource reaper for Testcontainers.

 ### Adding a test for the `GET /` endpoint